 Lysine is the most important amino acid for horses as it supports overall immune function.
 Glutamine protects lean muscle mass including connective tissue, and supports brain and nervous system health.
 The branched-chain amino acids, leucine, isoleucine, and valine, support muscular integrity and contribute to blood sugar control.

 Protein requirements can vary significantly depending on age, stress and workload, i.e. for a typical good-doer pleasure horse, protein intake of 7-10% is more than adequate.
 And guess where the main source of our horses’ protein is?
 Forage!
 Most UK grass hays are around 6-10% protein, yet legume hays such as alfalfa, can run as high as 12-14%.

-Which means ... also getting energy and protein balanced are important pieces in the whole jigsaw.
+Pulling this together, this means that also getting energy and protein balanced are vitally important pieces in the whole big nutrient jigsaw.

 The delicate equine digestive system is evolved to eat forage, and whether leisure or competition horse, in theory they should be getting all their energy, protein, vitamins and minerals from the forage us humans provide them with.

-However, we now know that our UK pasture is either deficient, or has the wrong balance of minerals for today’s equine development and performance.
+However, we now know that our UK soils have been stripped of nutrients over the decades, which means our grasslands are either deficient, or have the wrong balance of minerals for today’s equine physiological development and athletic performance.
 Add in additional unbalanced packaged feedstuff for energy and protein, and we've got a melting pot of baaaad diet.

-In this day and age it's essential to supplement a multi-mineral solution that provides the deficient levels of minerals, vitamins and electrolytes, balanced to our UK grazing lands, as required by the equine body for normal function.
+In this day and age it really is essential to supplement a multi-mineral solution that provides the deficient levels of minerals, vitamins and electrolytes, balanced to our UK grazing lands, as required by the equine body for normal function.